Is Ethical and Sustainable AI Possible?

 With the advent of AI, it became easier to sift through large amounts of information and create ‘believable’ stories and articles.
 Specifically, LLMs made it more accessible for bad actors to generate what appears to be accurate information.
 This AI-assisted refinement of how the information is presented makes such fake sites more dangerous…

-— Walid Saad, AI and the Spread of Fake News Sites, Virginia tech News
+— Walid Saad, AI and the Spread of Fake News Sites, Virginia Tech News

 Similarly, bad actors use AI tools to intentionally sow disinformation.
 These issues range from relatively harmless to severely problematic